toskat/victronproject/wiring/controlcable.md

 Pls find further details on the [victron homepage](https://www.victronenergy.com/media/pg/Energy_Meter_EM24_RS485/en/installation-and-configuration.html#UUID-842df419-d17e-0830-4845-5c17d719ff1f)

-## Connecting Multiplus to Cerbo GX
+## Connecting Multiplus to Cerbo GX unit

 To connect a Multiplus to a Cerbo GX pls use a **standard RJ45 cable** using the **VE-BUS plugs**